 From Shinrin-koen Station on the Tobu Tojo Line

-There is plenty of parking.
-It is charged by the day.
-At the central gate there is additional independent parking lots.
+If you are coming by car, there is plenty of parking.
+Its a flat rate of 650 yen for the day.
+At the central and south gates there are additional independent parking lots.
 They are cheaper than the park’s parking costs.
 However, they are normally only open on weekends and public holidays.
 And some of them are quite a distance from the gate.
-Bear in mind that this particular gate is also quite far from the nearest play area.

 For more information on Shinrin Park: